Houston Joint Custody Attorneys

 When going through a divorce, you have a lot to lose.
 When custody of children is involved, parents can become even more aggressive in asserting pressure.
 You and your spouse may not agree on custody rights or on things like how to raise your child.
 Knowing how to proceed with a divorce and protect your parental rights can be confusing.
 That’s why you need someone who is going to fight for you.

 Our team of high-qualified attorneys has decades of experience helping people navigate divorce.
 Ensuring a healthy environment for your children is of paramount importance, and we can help you with your joint custody proceedings.
-Contact the experienced and compassionate Houston joint custody lawyers of Holmes, Diggs & Sadler today by calling us at (713) 802-1777, filling out a contact form, or starting a live chat on our website now.
+Contact the experienced and compassionate Houston joint custody lawyers of Holmes, Diggs & Sadler today by calling us at (713) 802-1777 or filling out a contact form.

 Texas courts favor joint custody.
 Joint custody means giving both parents access to the child and allowing them to share in the decision-making process for the child’s upbringing.
 In Texas, a parent who is allowed some sort of custody rights is called a conservator.
 According to the Texas Family Code, Title 5, §153.001, it is the public policy of the state of Texas to: